FormerlyChucks/IThinkImOKAY/README.md

 ### Hi there, I'm dio.
-I like Python, dogs and the cereal.
+I like Python, dogs and cereal.

 - I like contributing to repositories, if you need help let me know.
 - If you'd like to help me, check out the [```pclt-dev/pclt```](https://github.com/pclt-dev/pclt) repository.